 - Art

 - Business Studies

 - Design & Technology (D&T)

 - Geography

 - History

+- BTEC Home Cooking Skills

 - iMedia (ICT)

+- BTEC Music

 - BTEC Performing Arts (Drama)

 - Physics

 - BTEC Sport

-Students who do not select the maximum of four subjects from the above list will be assigned to three periods of independent study per week, known as Prep.
+Pupils who do not select the maximum of four subjects from the above list will be assigned to three periods of independent study per week, known as Prep.
 This is listed as an option on the final options form.
+However, we only recommend Prep in specific circumstances.
+If we are recommending Prep for your child, this will be clearly highlighted in a letter accompanying this booklet.